 Already a fan of her first effort, a month or so ago I bought Chloe Coscarelli’s second cookbook, Chloe’s Vegan Desserts.
-I’d yet to make anything from it so decided Matt’s birthday dinner would be an ideal time to pop that particular cherry.
+I’d yet to make anything from it so decided that a friend’s birthday dinner would be an ideal time to pop that particular cherry.

-As I was already making my famous vegetarian lasagne for dinner and we were going to be opening the limoncello that I bought in Tuscany, it also topped off our Italian feast perfectly.
+As I was already making my famous vegetarian lasagne for dinner and we were planning on opening the limoncello that I bought in Tuscany, it also topped off our Italian feast perfectly.

 I’d never made a gluten-free cake before and was worried it may be a little stodgy or dry but it was neither of those things.
 Success!

 The recipe for the cake is on Chloe’s website if you want to try it out.
 I highly recommend that you do.

 I’m dying to try out more of Chloe’s recipes as they all look amazing.
 Plus, not to gloat or anything (read: totally gloating), she’s now re-tweeted me twice on Twitter so, naturally, I’m a massive fan.